 Stock Options.
 Under the 2015 Plan, the committee is authorized to grant stock options, which can be either incentive stock options or non-qualified stock options.
 A stock option is the right to purchase shares of our common stock at a fixed exercise price for a fixed period of time.
 The committee will determine the number of shares that can be exercised under a stock option.
 In addition, the exercise price of stock options will be determined by the board or committee but may not be less than the fair market value of our common stock on the date of grant (or 110% of the fair market value in the case of an incentive stock option granted to an employee beneficially owning more than 10% of our outstanding common stock).
 The committee may grant non-qualified stock options to any eligible participant, but may grant incentive stock options only to employees.
-Stock options will become exercisable at such time or times in whole or in part as determined by the committee, except that stock options may not be exercised later than 10 years after grant in the case of an incentive stock option granted to an employee beneficially owning more than 10% of our outstanding common stock).
+Stock options may be exercised later than 10 years after the date of grant (5 years after grant in the case of an incentive stock option granted to an employee beneficially owning more than 10% stock).
 Stock options may be exercised by payment of the exercise price in cash, shares of our common stock, cashless exercise, exchange of outstanding awards or other property, or in any combination of those methods having a fair market value equal to the exercise price, as the committee determines.
 Stock options are generally not transferable other than by will or the laws of descent and distribution, and may be exercised during the optionee's lifetime only by the optionee.

 Stock Appreciation Rights.
 The 2015 Plan authorizes the committee to grant stock appreciation rights, either alone or in tandem with underlying stock options.
 Stock appreciation rights entitle the participant to receive, upon exercise, an amount of cash or shares or some combination of both, as determined by the committee, equal in value to the excess, if any, of the fair market value of the shares covered by the stock appreciation right on the date of exercise over the base price of the stock appreciation right.
 The base price for stock appreciation rights will be fixed by the committee but will not be less than the fair market value of our common stock on the date of grant.
-Stock appreciation rights will be exercisable at such time or times and under such other terms and conditions as determined by the committee, except that stock appreciation rights may not be exercised later than 10 years from the date of grant.
+Stock appreciation rights will be exerciseable at such time or times and under such other terms and conditions as determined by the committee, except that stock appreciation rights may not be exercised later than 10 years from the date of grant.